 Have a conversation with your new fiance

 The first step of wedding planning is sitting down with your fiance and having an honest talk about how you envision your wedding.
-You need to determine your priorities and figure out how your visions mesh together.
+Once you’re engaged, you need to determine your priorities and figure out how your visions mesh together.
 What’s important to you both?
 What are you willing to compromise on?
 It’s important to know immediately if someone’s been envisioning a ballroom wedding while the other wants an outdoor wedding.
 Wedding planning is about both people, which means you need a clear idea of what your fiance wants too.
 This is an important step to take before setting your budget.
 Speaking of which…

 Set a budget